EduardRosert/briefcase-positron-template/README.md

 ## Install the packages

 Assuming that you have [created and inside a virtual environment]((https://docs.beeware.org/en/latest/tutorial/tutorial-0.html)).
-We will install `briefcase` and `cookiecutter`:
+We will install `briefcase`, `cookiecutter` and `Django`:

 ```
-$ python -m pip install briefcase cookiecutter
+$ python -m pip install briefcase cookiecutter Django
 ```

 ## Creating the project